-Licensure to teach in the state of Kansas requires graduation from a state approved program, successful completion of a Principles of Learning and Teaching (PLT) test (minimum score = 160), and the successful completion of a Praxis Subject Assessment.
+Licensure to teach in the state of Kansas requires graduation from a state approved program, successful completion of a Praxis Subject Assessment.
 Additional licensure requirements are mandated by the Kansas State Department of Education.
 Information specific to licensure will be discussed in seminars during the professional semester.
 Contact the PSU Licensure Officer for additional licensure information.